gbal17/LFMC/README.txt

 (1) --> (2) --> (3) --> (4)

+the script az_main.py runs all the scripts together at once in the correct order.
 Each program contains a more detailed description within the docstring of the .py file as well as in-line comments for code clarity